-One of the most popular foods in the country, as well as the world, pizza presents the perfect solution to holiday culinary stress.
+One of the most popular foods in the country, as well as the world, pizza may just be the perfect food.
 You can accommodate different diets and tastebuds with a huge choice of toppings, and order enough to feed a crowd or an intimate party of two.
-Opt for take-out and bring home a box or two or have it delivered directly to your door.
-Better yet, get out of the kitchen completely and let others do the work for you—you won't have to wash a single dish or lift a finger, except to enjoy every bite.
+Better yet, get out of the kitchen completely and let others do the work for you—you won’t have to wash a single dish or lift a finger, except to enjoy every bite.

 Pizza has been a culinary staple for centuries and is a relative of the traditional seasoned flatbread that’s long been a part of Mediterranean cuisine.
 Some people trace the word “pizza” to the Latin word pinsa, which means “flatbread,” but not everyone agrees on this.
 What most people do agree on is that pizza as we know it, with cheese, tomatoes and crust, originated in Naples in the 16th century, where peasants would buy flatbreads with various toppings from street vendors or informal restaurants and eat them for every meal.